-WERDCC also provided copies of the "WERDCC PREA Event Log" and "WERDCC PREA Log for Mental Health."
-The PREA Event log had nine entries; seven from 2015 and two from 2016.
+WMCC also provided copies of the "PREA Event Log 2016" and "PREA Log for Mental Health 20116 (January - September".
+The PREA Event log had three entries (April).
 This log tracks offender name, number, and date of PREA event.
 It also tracks the date the provider was notified as well as any hospital information.
-This log has provider referrals but not referrals to outside hospitals.
-The PREA log for Mental Health tracks the offender name, DOC number, date mental health was notified as well as the name of staff that was assigned.
+This log has provider referrals and referrals to outside hospitals.
+The PREA log for Mental Health tracks the offender name, DOC number, date mental health was notified as well as the name of staff that was assigned